UESTC-nnLab/MoPKL/README.md

-- PR curves on ITSDT-15K and IRDST datasets in this paper.
+- PR curves on ITSDT-15K, DAUB-R and IRDST-H datasets in this paper.

 <img src="PR.png" width="800px">